 Dr. Kim's clinical focus involves the application of advanced endoscopic procedures in the diagnosis, treatment and palliation of various gastrointestinal disorders.
-He is proficient in diagnostic and therapeutic endoscopic ultrasound (EUS), ERCP, endoluminal stenting, deep enteroscopy, ablation of dysplastic Barrett's esophagus, and endoscopic mucosal resection (EMR) of large colon polyps.
-His research and clinical interests lie in the endoscopic management of pancreatic diseases and gastric dysplasia.
+He is proficient in diagnostic and therapeutic endoscopic ultrasound (EUS), ERCP, endoluminal stenting, deep enteroscopy, and endoscopic mucosal resection (EMR) of large colon polyps.
+His research and clinical interests lie in the endoscopic management of pancreatic diseases.

 Dr. Kim received his undergraduate education from Harvard University and earned his medical degree at Tufts University School of Medicine.
-He completed his residency in Internal Medicine at the University of Pennsylvania after which he spent an extra year as Chief Medical Resident.
-He then moved to UCLA for his Gastroenterology and advanced endoscopy fellowships.
-He is board-certified in Gastroenterology and Internal Medicine and is an active member of the American Society of Gastrointestinal Endoscopy, American College of Gastroenterology and American Gastroenterological Association.
+He completed his residency in internal medicine at the University of Pennsylvania after which he spent an extra year as chief medical resident.
+He then moved to UCLA for his gastroenterology fellowship and faculty career development in advanced endoscopy.
+He is board-certified in gastroenterology and internal medicine and is an active member of the American Society of Gastrointestinal Endoscopy, American College of Gastroenterology and American Gastroenterological Association.
 He is currently the director of the Faculty Career Development in Advanced Endoscopy at UCLA.

 Read in Korean >